ttakasawa/iOS-GoodCodeExerciseSample/README.md

 As briefly mentioned earlier, a clever use of endpoints is the reason why I could keep reusing one function to query / update any data from real time database.

 #### FirebaseEndpoints
-This protocol promises variables needed to make call to database.
+This protocol promises variables needed to make call to database will be provided.
+By changing the values of those variables of endpoint and injecting them to fetchFirebase() function in NetworkManager, you can reuse fetchFirebase() function for any calls to real time database.
 ```
 protocol FirebaseEndpoints {